Lai-etal-lab/academic-kickstart/content/authors/byrdz/_index.md

 # Username (this should match the folder name)
 authors:
-- zbyrd
+- byrdz

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Undergrad Researcher (Spring '20 - Present)
+role: Undergrad Researcher (Spring '20)

 # Organizations/Affiliations
 organizations: